 Peter King, 60, joined NBC Sports Group exclusively in July of 2018.
-One of the most prolific and respected NFL writers for decades, King will writes a popular Monday morning NFL column each week exclusively for NBCSports.com.
-He also makes weekly appearances on NBCSN’s and NBC Sports Radio’s PFT Live with Mike Florio, and continues contribute to Football Night in America, which he has worked on in some capacity since its inception in 2006.
+One of the most prolific and respected NFL writers for decades, King writes a popular Monday morning NFL column each week exclusively for NBCSports.com.
+He also makes weekly appearances on NBCSN’s and NBC Sports Radio’s PFT Live with Mike Florio, and continues to contribute to Football Night in America, which he has worked on in some capacity since its inception in 2006.

 King has covered pro football for 35 years, including 29 years at Sports Illustrated.
 He wrote the internet’s most popular NFL column, “Monday Morning Quarterback,” from 1997-2018 at S.I.
 In 2013, he founded The MMQB, Sports Illustrated’s pro football microsite, serving as editor-in-chief and columnist.